NCAS-CMS/cfa-conventions/source/cfa.md

   variables associated with the fragment (such as coordinate variables), are ignored.

+For fragments contained in the parent file or in external netCDF files, the units attribute must be defined for data that represent dimensional quantities.
+Specification of the units and calendar for fragments stored in other file formats is not described in these conventions.

 In limited circumstances, however, a fragment may deviate from these requirements, providing that it is possible to unambiguously convert the fragment to its generic form prior to it being used within the